cassgvp/github-for-collaborative-documentation/docs/tut/2-4-git-basics.md

 ![xkcd-git](https://imgs.xkcd.com/comics/git.png)

-While I think it is SUPER cool to know everything about git and understand all the stuff, I totally respect that not everyone has that much time available to learn all the new things, and to expect everyone to be a wizard at something before they can participate make for a very exclusive and unwelcoming community.
+While I think it is SUPER cool to know everything about git and understand all the stuff, I totally respect that not everyone has that much time available to learn all the new things, and to expect everyone to be a wizard at something before they can participate makes for a very exclusive and unwelcoming community.

 In the spirit of inclusivity, I'm going to show you the git commands I know, and then you too will be able to do just enough git to get by, and make use of this excellent resource in a way which works for you.

+## Watch and learn

+We're not yet going to actually practice doing these things right now.
+I'd just like you to become familiar with (memorize?!) them.
+You'll get a chance to use them when you have a go at [contributing to this repository](3-3-play-with-this-page.md),  and again when you [make your pages site](4-2-Make-your-Pages-site.md).

 ## The three(ish) stages of adding to your repository online